leeonix/build_plus_number/README.md

 parameter `build` add one build number parameter `release` add one release number

-The version file template template from [Yonsm's](http://yonsm.net/) tool long time ago.
+The version file template from [Yonsm's](http://yonsm.net/) tool long time ago.

 `buildapp.lua` excute first time will create `version.h` and `number.inc` in build path. other time read version number from `number.inc`, and plus it.